CRYING OUT TO GOD IN PRAYER

 Pushing our pain aside, covering it up, or feeling shame because we feel it, diminishes our human experience.
 Even Jesus cried out in pain, “My God, my God, why have you forsaken me?”
 (Matthew 27:46b)

 If Jesus, God in human flesh, cried out in anguish in the garden of Gethsemane and from the cross, if he wept over Lazarus’ death, why do we feel it is faithless to lament?
-Why do we fear to embrace what God so clearly expresses in His Word?
+Why do we fear embracing what God so clearly expresses in His Word?

 Illness, pain, and grief are messy and complicated, yet God says, “Take heart.”